wilsonmar/wilsonmar.github.io/_posts/2018-07-14-serverless.md

 Congrats on your very first deployment on the Serverless Framework!
 Here's to many more. 🎉 &nbsp;
 Use these resources from our community to help you build apps faster:
-Serverless examples repository for a list of ready-to-go, deployable serverless services Serverless plug-ins to extend base functionality
+<a target="_blank" href="https://github.com/serverless/examples"Serverless examples repository</a> for a list of ready-to-go, deployable serverless services
+<a target="_blank" href="https://github.com/serverless/plugins">Serverless plug-ins</a> to extend base functionality
 David
 your friendly neighborhood developer
 @ Serverless